Wp-Zhang/-Wp-Zhang-Wp-Zhang.github.io/content/about.md

 I'm Weipeng Zhang and you can call me Y.Paang (much easier to pronounce).

-I'm currently an MSDS student at Northeastern University, US.
-I have experience in machine learning, data modeling, and data engineering.
+I'm currently an MSDS student at Northeastern University, Boston, US.
+I'm a machine learning and data mining enthusiast and have work experience in data engineering.

+I love to spend my spare time participating in Kaggle competitions.
+I'm currently a Kaggle Competition Expert and have won 2 silver medals (one recently) so far.